namtoki/English/cheatsheet/00_index.md

 - The Baystars will play against the Swallows.
 - Baseball fans usually go to the stadium once a week or once every two weeks.
 - I like to get seats along the first baseline or the third baseline.
+- I have to attend an orientation for new hires, but I am already familiar with much of the information so some lectures are a bit boring for me.